-- 1. Food service establishments shall provide options to allow a customer to affirmatively request applicable single-use foodware or condiment packets when ordering dine-in or take-out food and beverages across all ordering or point of sale platforms, including through in-person, telephone, and electronic orders. - 2.
+1. Food service establishments shall provide options to allow a customer to affirmatively request applicable single-use foodware or condiment packets when ordering dine-in or

+- take-out food and beverages across all ordering or point of sale platforms, including through in-person, telephone, and electronic orders. - 2.
 The food service establishment shall coordinate with any third-party food delivery service as necessary to prompt the customer to affirmatively request single-use foodware or condiment packets as applicable.
 The default selected option for electronic orders shall be that no single-use foodware or condiment packets are requested.

 Sec.
-541.41.
+542.41.
 Posting of Signs.

-- 1. Each food service establishment that provides single-use foodware and/or condiment packets shall post at least one sign on its premises meeting the requirements of this Section. - 2.
-Such sign shall be posted in a conspicuous area on the premises in a manner that is clearly visible to customers approaching a point of service. - 3.
+- 1. Each food service establishment that provides single-use foodware and/or condiment packets shall post at least one sign on its premises meeting the requirements of this Section. - Such sign shall be posted in a conspicuous area on the premises in a manner that is clearly visible to customers approaching a point of service. - 3.
 The sign shall state as follows (except that items listed in the following that are not offered by the food service establishment shall not be included in the sign): "SINGLE-USE FOODWARE ITEMS SUCH AS PLASTIC STRAWS, UTENSILS, AND CONDIMENT PACKETS ARE AVAILABLE UPON REQUEST." - 4.
 The sign shall be at least two inches by seven inches, and text on the sign shall be no smaller than 21-point font size and in a contrasting color to the background. - 5.
 The sign shall be available for inspection at all times by the Department of Health. - 6.
 The Commissioner of the Department of Health is authorized to design, create, and make available, through a website download or otherwise, signs that conform to the requirements of this Section.

 Sec.
-541.51.
+542.51.
 Exemptions.

 The following situations are permitted under this Chapter and shall not constitute a violation of the Sec.
-541.21 restrictions:
+542.21 restrictions:

-1. Food service establishments with counter service may allow customers to access a selfservice station for single-use foodware and/or condiment packets.

-- 2. For take-away orders, food service establishments and/or third-party food delivery services may choose to include specific single-use foodware, such as beverage lids and beverage trays, in order to prevent spills and ensure safety. - 3.
+- Food service establishments with counter service may allow customers to access a self-service station for single-use foodware and/or condiment packets, provided that such single-use foodware and/or condiment packets are not bundled or packaged in a manner that prohibits a customer from taking only the type of single-use foodware item or condiment packet desired. - 2.
+For take-away orders, food service establishments and/or third-party food delivery services may choose to include specific single-use foodware, such as beverage lids and beverage trays, in order to prevent spills and ensure safety. - 3.
 Food service establishments may provide single-use foodware or condiment packets that are prepackaged with or attached to any food or beverage products by the manufacturer prior to receipt by the food service establishment (for example, plastic straws attached to juice boxes, or a separate plastic container of dressing included within a larger salad container). - 4.
 Food service establishments may provide single-use foodware or condiment packets with free or reduced-price meals as part of a charitable program or donation, including, without limitation, free or reduced-price meals provided by school systems, homeless shelters, and programs that deliver meals to the elderly. - 5.
-Food service establishments may provide single-use foodware items or condiment packets pursuant to a public health emergency declared by the New York State Governor, New York State Commissioner of Health, County Executive, County Board of Health, or any other authorized federal, state, or local official.
+Food service establishments may provide single-use foodware items or condiment packets pursuant to a public health emergency declared by the New York State Governor, New